The Favourites of James Ian

 When I was in Lhasa, the capital of the Tibetan autonomous region, I wanted to get a good photo of the Potala Palace.
 I climbed a small hill across from it but still couldn’t get an unobstructed view.
 There was a small temple there, and a monk popped out of a building and gestured me to follow him.
 We walked up and around and then actually went through a building and out the other side to an outcrop with the absolute best view of the Potala Palace.
 I would never have gotten there by myself.
 Then he invited me inside.
 I sat with him and an older monk, and we drank yak butter tea (which is totally disgusting) and communicated as best we could, using a dictionary and by pointing to photos in my guidebook.
 It was an amazing, unexpected moment.

-The Favourites of Julie Falconer
+The Favourites of Drew Binsky

 Diving in Thailand and seeing a manta ray